snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Will there be any impact on users prior to March 31, 2025?

-Users who click on suggestions in the Edge for Business address bar may be redirected to Microsoft365.com prior to March 31, 2025.
-Also, as we begin testing the deprecation experience, a small set of users may find prior to that date that Bing isn't available as an endpoint for work search.
+Users who click on suggestions in the Edge for Business address bar may be redirected to Microsoft365.com before March 31, 2025.
+Also, as we begin testing the deprecation experience, a small set of users may find before that date that Bing isn't available as an endpoint for work search.
 We recommend that you inform your users of the change and direct them to Microsoft365.com, Office.com, and SharePoint Online instead.
 Adding these entry points to their favorites or to the favorites bar in Edge for Business may be a helpful alternative pathway.

 ## Can customers try to opt out of this change?

 No, customers cannot opt out of the change, but customers may opt to set their own date for the change.
-Admins who wish to retire Microsoft Search in Bing prior to March 31, 2025, can turn it off by going to Settings in the Microsoft 365 admin center: Settings > Search & Intelligence.
+Admins who wish to retire Microsoft Search in Bing before March 31, 2025, can turn it off by going to Settings in the Microsoft 365 admin center: Settings > Search & Intelligence.

 ## What will happen to bookmarks?

-Editorial bookmarks (bookmarks that an IT admin has curated) will continue to work on the other Microsoft Search entry points (Microsoft365.com, Office.com, and SharePoint Online as well as the Edge for Business address bar).
+Editorial bookmarks (bookmarks that an IT admin has curated) will continue to work on the other Microsoft Search entry points (Microsoft365.com, Office.com, SharePoint Online, and the Edge for Business address bar).

 Today, Microsoft Search also recommends bookmarks based on your organization's SharePoint links.
 After March 31, Microsoft Search will no longer recommend bookmarks.

-Some organizations have recommended bookmarks set to automatically publish.
+Some organizations have set their recommended bookmarks to automatically publish.
 Automatically published bookmarks, which currently only appear in Microsoft Search in Bing, will no longer be visible after March 31.
 If your organization automatically publishes recommended bookmarks, and you'd like those bookmarks to be visible on other Microsoft Search entry points, you must publish them before April 30, 2025.
 You can also export your recommended bookmarks by April 30 if you want to keep them, but don't want to publish them.

 Learn more about [managing bookmarks](/microsoftsearch/manage-bookmarks).